cubantonystark/_synth_nerf_dataset_creator/README.md

 - Added randomization to test and validation sets.
 - Removed redundant code.
 - Added function to rezise images if they aren't 800 x 800 only.
+- Added functions to exit gracefully on the dataset script.

 ### :hammer: To Do